Now you can Sign In using

 Heart Attack Causes

-Due to blockage oxygen rich blood cannot reach some parts of the heart muscle fed by the artery.
+Due to blockage oxygen, rich blood cannot reach some parts of the heart muscle fed by the artery.
 Inadequate oxygen supply damages the heart muscle.
-If the blockage is not cleared quickly, the damaged heart muscle starts to die.
+If the blockage is not clear quickly, the damaged heart muscle starts to die.

 Heart attack may also happen due to problems with the microscopic blood vessels of the heart called micro-vascular disease.
 It is more common in women than in men.

-Less common cause of heart attack is a sudden contraction (spasm – tightening) of the coronary artery that block blood flow through the artery.
-This contraction can occur in coronary artery that have or does not have coronary heart disease.
-It is still unknown what causes this coronary artery contraction, but mostly it is related to:
+Fewer common causes of heart attack are a sudden contraction (spasm – tightening) of the coronary artery, that blocks blood flow through the artery.
+This contraction can occur in coronary artery that has or does not have coronary heart disease.
+It is still unknown what causes this coronary artery contraction, but mostly common cause may be:

 - When taking cocaine